joleeson/Directional-JRC/README.md

    Also available on [Digital Repository of NTU](https://hdl.handle.net/10356/155437).

 Current strategies for joint radar-communication (JRC) rely on prior knowledge of the communication and radar systems within the vehicle network.
 In this paper, we propose a framework for intelligent vehicles to conduct JRC, with minimal prior knowledge, in an environment where surrounding vehicles execute radar detection periodically, which is typical in contemporary protocols.
 We introduce a metric on the usefulness of data to help the vehicle decide what, and to whom, data should be transmitted.
 The problem framework is cast as a Markov Decision Process (MDP).
-We show that deep reinforcement learning results in superior performance compared to nonlearning algorithms.
+We show that deep reinforcement learning results in superior performance compared to non-learning algorithms.
 In addition, experimental results show that the trained deep reinforcement learning agents are robust to changes in the number of vehicles in the environment.

 ## Getting started
 Install the dependencies listed in `requirements.txt`.